huggla/secure_and_minimal/README.md

 A file or directory to copy from the corresponding content image.

 ### CONTENTDESTINATION[1-5]
 The destination where content from the corresponding content image are copied to.
-The destination is relative to the build root, to copy directly to the final image prepend /finalfs.
+The destination is relative to the build root, to copy directly to the final image, prepend /finalfs.

 ### ADDREPOS
 Space-separated list of additional Alpine package repositories to use during the build process.